PainterQubits/ManualScraper.jl/docs/src/index.md

 extracting text using Adobe Acrobat.
 There are open-source packages to do this but the results are often worse, at least with limited tweaking.

-2. Construct a regular expression to peel the required information out of the plain-text or HTML.
-You will want to extract the commands, argument types, and possibly documentation (although be careful with copyright if sharing).
+2. Construct regular expressions to peel the required information out of the plain-text, HTML, etc. You will want to extract the commands, argument types, and possibly documentation (although be careful with copyright if sharing).
 For constructing the regular expressions, it is probably easiest to use an interactive website that shows the results of the regex search as you construct the